 Bloom Time: Summer

-Echinacea purpurea 'Magnus' is an attractive Echinacea purpurea cultivar with narrowly oval leaves and flowerheads up to 4 inches (10 cm) wide, with drooping deep pink rays and an orange-brown central cone.
-Extremely showy, this fabulous herbaceous perennial blooms profusely from early summer to late summer and is a perfect choice for beds and borders, naturalized areas, meadows, prairies and wildflower gardens.
+Echinacea purpurea 'Magnus' is an attractive cultivar with narrowly oval leaves and flower heads with drooping deep pink rays and an orange-brown central cone.
+Extremely showy, this fabulous herbaceous perennial blooms profusely from early summer to late summer and is a perfect choice for beds and borders, naturalized areas, meadows, prairies, and wildflower gardens.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).